Custom Packaging

 Product Details: What You Get With Our Custom Screen Printed Tote Bags

-Fabric options: We offer 10oz natural canvas for lightweight applications where budget is the primary concern, 12oz canvas for standard everyday use, organic cotton for eco-conscious brands (certified by the Global Organic Textile Standard), recycled cotton blend made from post-industrial waste, and premium 15oz heavy-duty canvas for trade shows and applications where the bag will carry real weight.
+Fabric options: We offer 10oz natural canvas for lightweight applications where budget is the primary concern, 12oz canvas for standard everyday use, organic cotton for eco-conscious brands (certified by the Global Organic Textile Standard), recycled cotton blend made from post-industrial waste (Global Recycled Standard certified), and premium 15oz heavy-duty canvas for trade shows and applications where the bag will carry real weight.
+Every yarn we source passes OEKO-TEX Standard 100 testing for chemical safety, and the organic runs carry GOTS certification from the Turkish mill we partner with in Istanbul.

 Printing quality: Full-color screen printing with industrial-grade inks that withstand 50+ wash cycles without significant fading.
+We run these jobs on an M&R Magnum manual press for short runs and a Vastex V-1000 automatic press for higher counts; the latter's pneumatic squeegees and precision frame registration allow for multi-color artwork with minute registration tolerance.
 I've personally tested our 15oz canvas with Pantone-matched inks after 40 washes, and the color retention was impressive.
 This isn't the stuff that flakes off after three trips through the laundry.
+Every run cures under a forced-air conveyor dryer at 330°F for plastisol or 300°F for water-based, then cools on a vacuum belt to prevent ink bloom.

 Standard sizes: Our most popular is the 15-inch by 16-inch standard, which works for retail shopping and corporate gifts.
 The 18-inch by 18-inch size handles larger items and makes a more substantial impression.
 The 20-inch by 15-inch by 5-inch gusseted option is my personal recommendation for product packaging because it actually holds boxes and multiple items without looking stuffed.
 Custom dimensions are available for bulk screen printed bags with specific requirements.